intel/BDTK/docs/develop-guide.rst

 2.1 How to run all unit tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For velox-plugin:
+For BDTK:

 ::

-   # WORKDIR: /workspace/velox-plugin
+   # WORKDIR: /workspace/bdtk
    # test both cider and cider-velox
    make test-debug/release